StarRocks/starrocks/docs/data_source/catalog/deltalake_catalog.md

 To ensure successful SQL workloads on your Delta Lake cluster, your StarRocks cluster needs to integrate with two important components:

-- Object storage or distributed file system like AWS S3, other S3-compatible storage system, Microsoft Azure Storage, Google GCS, or HDFS
+- Distributed file system (HDFS) or object storage like AWS S3, Microsoft Azure Storage, Google GCS, or other S3-compatible storage system (for example, MinIO)

 - Metastore like Hive metastore or AWS Glue